voyagermesh/voyager/docs/user-guide/component/ingress/README.md

                                       and `password` which will be used.

+ingress.appscode.com/annotations.service   = Json encoded annotations to be applied in LoadBalancer Service

+ingress.appscode.com/annotations.pod       = Json encoded annotations to be applied in LoadBalancer Pods

 The following annotations can be applied in an Ingress if we want to manage Certificate with the same ingress resource.
 Learn more by reading the certificate doc.